Skip to Main Content

 • unusual pigmentation

-• hypersensitivity syndrome consisting of cutaneous reaction (such as rash or exfoliative dermatitis)
+• hypersensitivity syndrome consisting of cutaneous reaction (such as rash or exfoliative dermatitis), eosinophilia and one or more of:

 • hepatitis